pfitzer/jtranslate/README.md

 ## jootranslate
-Searches for JText::_ translations in php files and generates the ini files.
+Searches for JText::_ translations in php and xml files and generates the ini files.
 If the file exist only new translation strings will be added.

 This is just a little helper so you don`t have to copy and paste all your translation strings by hand.